qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 * **Password**: Password used with *Username* to connect to the database.

-  You can save any or both of the ``username`` and ``password`` parameters, in which case they will be used by default for next connections.
-If not saved, you'll be prompted to fill the missing credentials to connect to the database in next QGIS sessions.
-Note that these connection parameters are stored in a temporary internal cache lasting for lifetime of the current QGIS process and returned whenever a username/password for the same connection is requested.
+  You can save any or both of the ``username`` and ``password`` parameters, in which case they will be used by default each time you need to connect to this database.
+If not saved, you'll be prompted to fill the missing credentials to connect to the database in next QGIS sessions; meanwhile the connection parameters you entered are stored in a temporary internal cache and returned whenever a username/password for the same database is requested, until you close the current QGIS process.

   .. warning:: **QGIS User Settings and Security**